 But, then, why don’t most companies quickly embrace this magical marketing technique?

 Well, there are several reasons for their reluctance.
-The most prominent reason is the continuous effort required for this task and subsequent allocation of dedicated workforce.
+The most prominent reason is the continuous effort required for this task and the subsequent allocation of a dedicated workforce.
 Content marketing is not a one-time effort.
 It takes continuous planning, monitoring, and refining of content and strategies to achieve a certain set of goals.
 Unlike marketing collateral, which is designed once and shared multiple times, content marketing is an activity that demands ongoing production.
 As most marketers are used to working on a model that demands only one-time effort, content marketing seems like a publisher’s job to them.

-Some marketers also feel that content marketing campaigns often don’t have an immediate end-result in sight, and this makes this technique a little unattractive for those who are used to a model with instant gratification.
+Some marketers also feel that content marketing campaigns often don’t have an immediate end result in sight, and this makes this technique a little unattractive for those who are used to a model with instant gratification.
 To a lot of marketers, content marketing seems to be a daunting task that requires a publisher’s mindset.

 In this article, we will discuss why embracing content marketing is a smart decision and how you should persuade your boss and your team to experiment with content marketing.

 The Power of Content Marketing

 Content marketing is the marketing process of creating quality content to attract your target audience and drive positive action from them.
 Content marketing can be driven through all media channels – print, online, and social – in order to drive customers at different stages of their journey with the brand.
 Content marketing can be powerful for a brand in many ways: